fatima-azfarr/TechTiz-Homepage/README.md

 	•	Adding interactivity using JavaScript

 How to Run the Project

-	1. Clone the repository: git clone https://github.com/fatima-azfarr/TechTiz-Homepage.git
+1.Clone the repository: git clone https://github.com/fatima-azfarr/TechTiz-Homepage.git
 2. Navigate into the project folder: cd TechTiz-Homepage
 3. Open index.html in your browser: open index.html  # Mac or start index.html # Windows